 Because I recommend you set up your VA business alongside your regular job, one of the questions I get asked a lot is “when should I leave my job to solely focus on being a Virtual Assistant?”.
-Although there’s as many answers to that question as people asking it, in all honesty it boils down to one simple thing:
+Although there are as many answers to that question as people asking it, in all honesty, it boils down to one simple thing:

 When you have enough clients.